jasontenpenny/jasontenpenny.github.io/_posts/2024-08-17-device-security-domestic-situation.md

 iMessage is encrypted, though there are some caveats that I'll touch on in a later section.
 Other recommended apps are [Signal](https://signal.org) and [WhatsApp](https://www.whatsapp.com).
 These apps encrypt everything and send it across data signals as opposed to SMS, so it's much more secure and private.
 Even if your partner is very technically savvy and is doing something like packet inspection on the internet traffic, they wouldn't be able to read messages.
 They might know that Signal or WhatsApp is in use, but they'll have no idea who the contacts are or what is said.

 If you do use iMessage, I would recommend disabling the fallback to SMS.
 When this option is on (which I believe is the default), the device will send a text over SMS if it can't reach the internet at the time.

-This setting can be disabled in Settings > Messages > **Send as SMS**.
+**Instructions to disable SMS Fallback:**

+1. Open the **Settings** app
+1. Tap **Messages**
+1. Toggle the **Send as SMS** setting

 ## Add biometrics to your messaging apps